New York Based Fitness Expert Larry Greenfield Announces the Launch of His New Personal Website | 📰 LatestLY

 Larry Greenfield, a New York-based fitness coach announces the launch of his website, featuring a blog section where he can share his know-how in the evolving fitness and nutrition space.

-New York, NY - Fitness coaching expert from New York, Larry Greenfield, magnifies his reach online, giving valuable perspectives on fitness and nutrition for people over 40 years old.
+New York, NY, Startup Fortune, May 3, 2020: Fitness coaching expert from New York, Larry Greenfield, magnifies his reach online, giving valuable perspectives on fitness and nutrition for people over 40 years old.
 Mr. Greenfield announced the launch of his website today and stated, “It’s what I’m passionate about: staying healthy and helping people get into the shape of their life.”

 Larry Greenfield will use his website to share the lessons learned over a fitness career that has lasted more than two decades, offering personal training routines specifically for people over 40.
 Larry’s philosophy of empowerment is built on a simple process where he considers his clients’ energy levels, preferences, body composition, availability of equipment, and lifestyle.